How Spain seeks to prop up its young and desperate generation | DW | 20.10.2021

 So far, however, it remains unclear if the youth-friendly reform proposals will find a majority during a vote on the 2022 budget in parliament in December.

-A member of the Socialist Party, Jimenez has raised the property tax for unoccupied rental housing under efforts to curb speculation, increase the rental market and lower prices.
+A member of the Socialist Party, Jimenez has raised the property tax for unoccupied rental housing under efforts to curb speculation and lower rents and house prices.
 According to the country's INE statistics office, about 3.4 million apartments are empty, with landlords speculating on rising prices.

 Moreover, she's proposed a new housing law aimed at accelerating the construction of social housing projects for young families and single women.